-There is a choice today between a high level walk or a low level one today.
-The low level walk is a little longer, but a much easier option.
-Either taking the route over the fell tops or skirting round the bottom, you are assured a great days walking.
+There is a choice today between a high-level walk or a low-level one today.
+The low-level walk is a little longer (28.5km / 17.5mi), but a much easier option.
+Either taking the route over the fell tops or skirting around the bottom, you are assured a great day's walking.

 Caldbeck was once a thriving industrial town with woollen mills, bobbin mills and a brewery all powered by the river which runs through the town.
 (Caldbeck) Today it is a friendly and proud village largely untouched by tourism.

 Located in the centre of Caldbeck, this family-run pub offers 10 well-appointed rooms and a hearty Cumbrian breakfast to set you up for the day.